Newport Beach California Temple: History

-Similar to the Redlands California Temple, it uses interior and exterior architectural themes consistent with what was used in the Spanish missions of the early Western US and Mexico.
+Similar to the Redlands California Temple, it uses interior and exterior architectural themes consistent with those used in the Spanish missions of the early Western United States and Mexico.
 The interior includes murals of the California coast.

 In response to opposition from residents of the surrounding community, the LDS Church made several modifications to the original design.
-The exterior was changed from white marble or granite to a more pink granite, considered more appropriate for Orange County.
+The exterior was changed from white marble or granite to a pinker granite, considered more appropriate for Orange County.
 The steeple was lowered from 124 ft to 90 ft, and the exterior lighting is turned off each night at 11 o'clock (unlike most temples, which are lit throughout the night).

-The temple is topped by a cupola holding the traditional statue of the angel Moroni.
-As with many contemporary LDS temples, the Newport Beach California Temple is built on the grounds of an existing stake center and shares parking with it.
+The temple has a cupola on top which holds a statue of the angel Moroni.
+As with many contemporary LDS Church temples, this one is built on the grounds of an existing stake center and shares parking with it.
 The temple has a total of 17800 sqft, two ordinance rooms, and three sealing rooms.
-It is located on an 8.8-acre campus.
+It is located on an 8.8-acre site.
 The temple is located in eastern Newport Beach, on Bonita Canyon Road, at Prairie Drive, near California State Route 73.

+Design and architecture

+The building has a Southern California traditional architectural style, and traditional Latter-day Saint temple design.
+Designed by Lloyd E. Platt Associates and Ralph Martin of RNM Architects Planners, its architecture uses both the cultural heritage of the Newport Beach region and its spiritual significance to the church.

+The temple is on an 8.8-acre site, with surrounding landscaping that includes “water features, walkways, and various columnar, palm and other native trees.”
+The structure stands one story tall, constructed with Salisbury pink granite.
+The exterior resembles Californian early mission architecture with its arches and pink exterior.

+The interior has “various pictures and paintings of Jesus Christ, as well as murals of the California coast in the instruction rooms.”
+The temple includes two ordinance rooms, three sealing rooms, and a baptistry, each designed for ceremonial use.

+The design uses elements representing the history of California, to also provide deeper spiritual meaning to its appearance and function.
+Symbolism is important to church members, and include its exterior features, such as the cupola and the arches, representing the region’s historic architecture.

+Temple presidents

+The church's temples are directed by a temple president and matron, each typically serving for a term of three years.
+The president and matron oversee the administration of temple operations and provide guidance and training for both temple patrons and staff.

+Serving from 2005 to 2010, Stephen B. Oveson was the first president, with Dixie R. Oveson as matron.
+As of 2024, Larry D Boberg is the president, with Ava J. Boberg serving as matron.